opencog/learn/run/3-mst-parsing/README.md

   statistics after MST parsing has concluded.
 This needs to be run by hand.

-* `run-all.sh`: combines all opf the above steps into one.
+* `run-all.sh`: combines all of the above steps into one.